Hemingways Ol Seki Mara: Our full report

 - All driver/guides have had first-aid training.
 There's a doctor at Nkoilale and a district hospital at Narok both about a 90-minute drive from camp.
 The camp also has links with a flying doctors service.

 Bush Walks: The Naboisho area around Ol Seki is home to a high concentration of dangerous wildlife.
 While bush walks with a Maasai guide are available, they are not accompanied by an armed ranger.
-Therefore, for your safety, we recommend opting for other activities and advise against participating in the bush walks. - Dangerous animals
+Therefore, for your safety, we recommend opting for other activities and strongly advise against participating in the bush walks. - Dangerous animals

 - High Risk